Ovarian Cancer: 5 Facts Every Woman Should Know

 4. Certain factors may reduce your risk of ovarian cancer.

-According to the Centers for Disease Control and Prevention, women who use birth control for five or more years, have given birth, who have breastfed for a year or more, or have had a hysterectomy or tubal ligation are at a reduced risk of ovarian cancer.
+According to the Centers for Disease Control and Prevention, women who use birth control pills for five or more years, have given birth, who have breastfed for a year or more, or have had a hysterectomy or tubal ligation are at a reduced risk of ovarian cancer.

 Women can lower their risk of ovarian cancer by having their fallopian tubes removed, if they are having a pelvic surgery anyway and are finished having children, because many ovarian cancers begin in the fallopian tubes.
 Patients with a high risk of ovarian cancer may be advised to undergo removal of the ovaries and fallopian tubes, even if they aren’t having another gynecologic surgery.
 Women should speak with their doctor about whether this surgery is appropriate for them.